-- a. the courses of the master's programmes

 - > Nederlands recht, except for the course Capita Selecta Criminologie

-- Forensica, Criminologie en Rechtspleging
+- > Forensica, Criminologie en Rechtspleging

-- > Recht en Arbeid
+- Recht en Arbeid

 - European Law School

 - Globalisation and Law

+- as named in this annex

 b. a maximum of one elective course may be chosen from the master's in International and European Tax Law, except for the course Fundamentals of International Taxation c. the courses